Primaries. Indivisible. Sunrise. A revolt years in the making.

 But look at what happens when folks go it alone.

-That’s what “going it alone” looks like.
+Still I think there is too much of “going it alone.”
 You raise money.
 You build infrastructure.
 You get terrified of picking wrong.
 You protect your brand instead of building power.

-Justice Democrats did better.
-We won AOC, Cori Bush, Jamal Bowman, Summer Lee.
+Justice Democrats has done fairly well.
+Helping elect AOC, Cori Bush, Jamal Bowman, Summer Lee.
 But we operated as an island too.
 Working Families Party had theirs.
 DSA had theirs.
 Sunrise had theirs.
 We’d occasionally coordinate, but mostly we competed for the same donors, the same activists, the same attention.

 We won some.
 But we didn’t transform the party.
 Because islands can’t build movements.